More Intimacy? Investigate The Meaning Of “Loaded” Words

 It’s ok to acknowledge this with the intention to discover why…

-As long as you truly want to deal with the “real” reason, your partner would be smart to encourage a deep reflective conversation.
-It’s important to look at all aspects of your relationship and clean up any loose ends.
+As long as you truly want to deal with the “real” reason, your partner would be smart to encourage a deep reflective conversation about what else is going on in your relationship that needs to be looked at.

 Sometimes we unconsciously collude with each other without realizing it.
-We want to gain insight to those collisions.
+We want to know what those collusions are.

 The next step then, is to ask yourself, “What is missing in my own relationship that I need to ask for or that I’m avoiding?”

-Moving into a place of curiosity starts training your unconscious to give you a deeper answer.
+Moving into a place of curiosity starts training your unconscious to give you the deeper answer.
 It’s worth practicing.

-Make a deep commitment to revealing these hidden patterns even at the expense of triggering the person.
+To communicate better it’s a really good idea for a while to make a deep commitment to revealing these hidden patterns even at the expense of triggering the other person.
 Over time, you will sort it out and realize what is influencing you.
-The key is to make it very safe to make mistakes.

 “Living with integrity means: Not settling for less than what you know you deserve in your relationships.
 Asking for what you want and need from others.
 Speaking your truth, even though it might create conflict or tension.
 Behaving in ways that are in harmony with your personal values.
 Making choices based on what you believe, and not what others believe.” ― Barbara De Angelis

-Physical Intimacyis Directly Linked To Whether Or Not We Get What We Want In Life…
+Sometime We Don’t Get What We Want In Life…

 I hope you are seeing that your goal is to never suppress any desire or need.
-Always express them.
-Practice accepting that sometimes we get our need met and sometimes we don’t.
-It’s a healthy practice.
-Sometimes in life, we get what we want and times we don’t.
+Always express them regardless of whether you will get it or not.
+Sometimes in life we get what we want and other times we don’t.

 It’s a fact of life.